Skip to content

 Associate

-Shivani is an Associate in the Family team, with experience in all areas of private family law, including contentious and non-contentious matters and those with an international dimension.
+Shivani is a family lawyer, with experience in all areas of private family law, including contentious and non-contentious matters and those with an international dimension.

-Shivani is an Associate in the Family team, with experience in all areas of private family law, including contentious and non-contentious matters and those with an international dimension.
+Shivani is a family lawyer, with experience in all areas of private family law, including contentious and non-contentious matters and those with an international dimension.

 Email Shivani +44 (0)20 3375 7713